apache/qpid-broker-j/doc/developer-guide/src/main/markdown/consumer-queue-interactions.md

 #### The "Interested" List

 This is the default list for acquiring `Consumers`.
 It signifies that they are ready to process messages.
-When a message becomes available, the `Queue` it will notify `Consumers` from this list and move them to the "Notified" list.
+When a message becomes available, the `Queue` will notify `Consumers` from this list and move them to the "Notified" list.
 It will only notify a single interested `Consumer` to avoid spurious wake-ups.

 #### The "Notified" List